 HP Recovery Disc Creator is a software program that offers an alternative way to create recovery media.
 After you successfully set up the computer, you can create recovery media using HP Recovery Disc Creator.
-This recovery media performs a system recovery if the hard drive becomes corrupted.
-A system recovery reinstalls the original operating system and the software programs installed at the factory, and then configures the settings for the programs.

-HP Recovery Disc Creator can create two kinds of recovery DVDs as follows:
+This recovery media allows you to reinstall your original operating system as well as select drivers and applications if the hard drive becomes corrupted.
+HP Recovery Disc Creator can create two kinds of recovery DVDs:

-- Windows DVD-Installs the operating system without additional drivers or applications.
-Choosing this selection creates a DVD that restores the original operating system and the software programs installed at the factory. - Driver DVD-Installs specific drivers and applications only, in the same way that the HP Software Setup utility installs drivers and applications.
+- Windows 7 operating system DVD-Installs the operating system without additional drivers or applications. - Driver Recovery DVD-Installs specific drivers and applications only, in the same way that the HP Software Setup utility installs drivers and applications.